-Allah stated in the Qur'an that to worship Him is the purpose of human existence153 and He stated that He gave man life on earth in order to test him as to who is best in deeds,154 meaning the deeds one does while intending worship of Him.
+Regarding Deeds and Worship - Allah stated in the Qur'an that to worship Him is the purpose of human existence153 and He stated that He gave man life on earth in order to test him as to who is best in deeds,154 meaning the deeds one does while intending worship of Him.
 For any deed that is done or avoided while seeking the acceptance of Allah automatically becomes an act of worship.
 However, the Prophet affirmed that Allah does not benefit from the worship of His creations, nor does their refusal harm Him in the least.
 In reality, it is His servants who benefit from their worship and obedience, both in this life and the next, and this is another aspect of the Creator's unlimited mercy.
 Every effort in His path brings a beneficial result.
 To cite but a few examples of cause and effect given by the Prophet on the subject of worship:

-No people sits mentioning Allah except that the angels surround them, mercy covers them, tranquility descends upon them and Allah mentions them to those near Him.155
+"No people sit mentioning Allah except that the angels surround them, mercy covers them, tranquility descends upon them, and Allah mentions them to those near Him." $^{\rm 155}$

-Recite the Qur'an, for it will come on the Day of Resurrection as an intercessor for those who recited it.156 Whoever is skillful in recitation of the Qur'an will be with the noble messenger angels, and whoever recites the
+"Recite the Qur'an, for it will come on the Day of Resurrection as an intercessor for those who recited it."156 "Whoever is skillful in recitation of the Qur'an will be with the noble messenger angels, and whoever recites the Qur'an faltering while it is difficult for him will have two rewards." $^{\rm 157}$

-153 See Qur'an - 51:56.
+153See verse 51:56.

-154 See Qur'an - 18:7 and 67:2
+154See 18:7 and 67:2.